The Best Language Learning Resource

 Fluency in a language comes from spending your entire daily life around the language.
 Unfortunately there is no short path.
 Mass input is the only solution.
 These language courses are all built to just get money from the masses that are desperate to learn language but that don’t do enough research into actually how to learn languages.
 You need quantity when it comes to language.
 Courses and classes do not provide that.

-If you landed on this blog though, then you are in the right place.
-This entire blog is written to show you my experience of learning Japanese in 18 months (I can now understand natives and read native material perfectly fine) as well as providing you with excellent advice on how to learn language efficiently but with realistic expectations.
-(If you want more then subscribe to my newsletter).
+If you are reading this post, then you are in the right place.
+My entire blog at is written to show you my experience of learning Japanese in 18 months (I can now understand natives and read native material perfectly fine) as well as providing you with excellent advice on how to learn a language efficiently but with realistic expectations.
+(If you want more information then subscribe to my newsletter here).

 This resource is

 Sorry for getting your hopes up, but really, hear me out.